St. Agnes Heritage Coast

-The coast runs from Perranporth south around St. Agnes Head to Goonvrea.
-The most prominent featuire of the coastline is St. Agnes Beacon, now owned by the National Trust.
-Despite the sound of its name, the Beacon is not manmade, but the high hill above the town that looks out to the Artlantic.
+The coast runs from Perranporth south around St Agnes Head to Goonvrea.
+The most prominent feature of the coastline is St Agnes Beacon, now owned by the National Trust.
+Despite the sound of its name, the Beacon is not manmade, but the high hill above the town that looks out to the Atlantic.
 The name "Beacon" comes from the old Cornish "Bryanick", or "pointed hill".

 The South West Coast Path

 Easily the longest and, in places, the most arduous, of England's National Trails.
 The path is actually the amalgamation of 4 paths; the Somerset & North Devon, Cornwall, South Devon, and Dorset Coastal paths.
 The route is quite popular, and it can be crowded in the summer months, though there are always long stretches where your only company will be a chorus of sea birds.
 More ...